 Truck sales are climbing and show no immediate signs of slowing.
 Because of this, I think that we can expect to see not only more full-size pickups on the road, but also on the desk of refinancing lenders.

-Yes, pickup truck drivers typically save the most money when they refinance their auto loans, compared to other drivers.
-But this is probably due to the fact that they are paying an ever-increasing price for said vehicles, and likely carrying the loans for even longer.
+Pickup truck drivers typically save the most money when they refinance their auto loans, compared to other drivers.
+But this is probably due to the fact that they are paying an ever-increasing price for said vehicles and likely carrying the loans for even longer.
 If you have a loan on your truck, refinancing is worth considering — especially if you can lower your interest rate, monthly payment, shorten the length of your loan, or all of the above.